Briard Temperament: What's Good About 'Em, What's Bad About 'Em

 Most Briards are territorial with other animals, but usually good with the pets in their own family, if raised with them.

-You must discourage his habit of poking or pushing people and other pets with his huge, powerful head in an attempt to keep them within boundaries.
+You should discourage his habit of poking or pushing people and other pets with his huge, powerful head in an attempt to keep them within boundaries.

 Briards like to control situations and require a confident, consistent owner who knows how to lead.

-However, they are very sensitive (sometimes overly so) and must be treated with respect and a light hand.
+However, they are very sensitive (sometimes overly so) and must be treated with a light hand.
 This breed has a long memory and doesn't easily forgive or forget harsh handling.

 If you want a dog who...